 Terra sigillata pottery has been around since the ancient Greeks created their famous black and red pots, but it is certainly not “getting old.”
 Contemporary potters, such as Sharon Alpren, are making exciting and beautiful terra sigillata ceramics to this day.

-In today’s post, an excerpt from the November 2016 issue of Ceramics Monthly, Alpren shares the terra sigillata technique she uses to make her gorgeous textile-inspired bowls. – Jennifer Poellot Harnetty, editor.
+In today’s post, an excerpt from the Ceramics Monthly archive, Alpren shares the terra sigillata technique she uses to make her gorgeous textile-inspired bowls. - Jennifer Poellot Harnetty, editor

 P.S.
 Learn how Sharon Alpren switched from a career in retail buying and textiles to one as a studio potter in Melbourne Australia.
 Read about Alpren’s experiences and see more of her work in in the November 2016 issue of Ceramics Monthly.